 - Paper documents should be kept secure and destroyed when no longer needed.

-More suggestions can be found on the EMU I.T. security pages and at www.staysafeonline.org.
+More suggestions can be found at www.staysafeonline.org.

 Division of Information Technology